fibasile/attiny-notebook/README.md

 ATTiny Crash Course
 =======

-This book is intended as an in-depth introduction to the AVR family of micro-controllers, with a specific focus on the ATTiny44/84 and ATTiny45/85.
+This book is a practical introduction to the AVR family of micro-controllers, with a specific focus on the ATTiny44/84 and ATTiny45/85 models.

-The main audience for the book is students enrolled in the Fab Academy distributed learning program offered by the Fab Foundation and led by Neil Gershenfeld, but anyone with a basic understanding of embedded programming and micro-controllers could find it as useful.
+The book is targeted at students enrolled in the [Fab Academy](http://fabacademy.org),  a distributed learning program offered by the [Fab Lab Network](http://fabfoundation.org).

+Anyone with a basic understanding of embedded programming and micro-controllers can find it useful too.

 The content is organized as follows: